telerik/reporting-docs/knowledge-base/filter-data-based-on-aggregate-function-through-subreport.md

 	* Configure and Style each table as required.

-With the above settings, for any number of names in the corresponding type only one table will have data and will be shown, simulating filtering based on an aggregate of its inner data.
+With the above settings, for any number of names (i.e. _Fields.Name_) in the corresponding type (i.e. _Fields.Type_) only one table will have data and will be shown, simulating filtering based on an aggregate of its inner data.

 ## Example

-Download the sample main report and subreport from our Reporting Samples GitHub repository: [FilteringWithSubReport](https://github.com/telerik/reporting-samples/tree/master/FilteringWithSubReport)
+Download the sample main report and subreport from our Reporting Samples GitHub repository: [FilteringWithSubReport](https://github.com/telerik/reporting-samples/tree/master/FilteringWithSubReport).

 ## See Also